 Scientific AI/ machine learning, dynamical systems (reconstruction), generative surrogate models of brains & behavior, applications in neuroscience & mental health

 Control Systems Engineer.
-Visiting fellow affiliated with NIMH.
+Visiting fellow with NIMH.

 Grad Student @ SKKU